Selection Procedures in Competitive Admission: Introduction

-The main characterisation result is that in any symmetric equilibrium, the test used must be maximal in the accuracy order and minimal in the difficulty order.
-In equilibrium, the firms have precise information after a low signal but the high signal contains little information compared to what would be optimal.
+\cref{theo:characterisation} shows that, in the baseline model, there is a unique symmetric equilibrium where firms use a maximally accurate but minimally difficult test among the tests that provide payoff-relevant information.
+In other words, in equilibrium, the firms have precise information after a low signal but the high signal contains little information compared to what would be optimal in a decision problem.

-The mechanism behind these results is the selection of the candidates into the test.
-I say that selection into a test is positive if whenever one candidate prefers a test over another, then all candidates with higher productivity also prefer that test.

-In the case of tests ordered by accuracy, selection into a more accurate test is positive.
-Intuitively, higher types benefit more from a more accurate test.
-Using this observation, I show that the equilibrium test has to be maximally accurate, in the sense that no test can be more accurate than the equilibrium test.
-I also show that if all tests are ordered by accuracy, there is a unique symmetric equilibrium where both firms use the most accurate test.\footnote{Unless it is explicitly proven, there is no guarantee that an equilibrium exists.
-This is a common issue in competitive markets with adverse selection, see e.g., \citet{rothschild_stiglitz1976}.
-One contribution of this paper is to provide economically interpretable conditions under which an equilibrium of this game exists.}